-The site generally slopes from east to west towards a minor valley that contains the Brodiach Burn.
+The site generally slopes from east to west towards a minor valley that contains the Brodiach Burn, separating Cadgerford and Damhead.
 A high point of around 135m AOD is located in the most easterly part of the Backhill site and a low point is generally around 100m AOD where the Brodiach Burn exits the site.
+The land that sits between the Ord Burn and Brodiach Burn, namely Damhead is generally flat.
 The unnamed C-road to the east follows the 120m AOD contour before dropping away as it leaves the site.
 The ground initially falls relatively quickly away from the road on the eastern edge towards the watercourse.
 There are some significant local undulations that run at right angles to the B9119 and give the appearance of a distinctly rolling landscape to the north.
-Elsewhere, theses ripples are less pronounced and the site is relatively flat towards the south of the site.
+Elsewhere, theses ripples are less pronounced and the site is relatively flat towards the south and west of the site.